makersacademy/CV/README.md

 A well practiced and capable problem solver, I enjoy the process of finding solutions to all varieties of obstacles.

-* Provided solutions and helped resolve a broad variety of programmatic and product issues with my team at CTM: provided the solution to a redirect issue in our AMP pages, wrote the refactor to our SEO Tooling and helped navigate through to solutions for image compression in our CMS and asset storage in AWS.
+* Provided solutions and helped resolve a broad variety of programmatic and product issues with my team at **Compare The Market** (CTM): provided the solution to a redirect issue in our AMP pages, wrote the refactor to our SEO Tooling and helped navigate through to solutions for image compression in our CMS and asset storage in AWS.

 * Practised solving myriad software development problems at Makers Academy.
 Worked with pair partners to refactor and pass failing tests, configure test and development environments, and develop project ideas, creating a broad variety of github repos.